ant-design/ant-design-mobile/src/components/image-uploader/index.en.md

 | Name        | Description                         | Default |
 | ----------- | ----------------------------------- | ------- |
 | --cell-size | The size of image and upload button | `80px`  |

+## FAQ

+### The `capture` attribute is configured, but why some `Android` phones will still have the file option?

+The `capture` provided by ImageUploader comes from the native HTML capability, and in some operating systems/browser environments, this attribute may not be supported, so this problem cannot be avoided.

+See the discussion in this [issue](https://github.com/ant-design/ant-design-mobile/issues/5254).